arekkukula/binary-api/README.md

 "shared/buffer-object.js", "shared/user.js", "benchmark.js", and thereby retain the rights to all of it.
 I forbid using the code in commercial products, selling and/or using it under your own name.
-As it is a Proof of Concept, use of this code in any open source and/or personal and/or non-commercial projects must be very limited, as it will receive no support from me.
+As it is a Proof of Concept, use of this code in any open source and/or personal and/or non-commercial projects ought to be very limited, as it will receive no support from me.
 I explicitly forbid shipping any user-facing product with this code.
 Attribution is required in all cases of use and misuse, taking form of a URL to this repository, both in a centralized license file and in the source code.